MNLKuzmin/RepoDontRoam/README.md

 Ultimately what we tried as a new technique helped improving the fit, is generating new features instead of trying randomly some products of variables, using the poly fit to our aid, but avoiding its usual issue of overfitting.

+This technique could be used with however high polynomials we want, wihtout having the overfitting, since we are going to chose only the few best terms that describe the interaction and not all of them.

 ### Predictions on price of the house

 With this in depth analysis we were able to create different models, with polynomials and not, that interepret well the results of our data set, with an R squared as high as 80%.
 Plugging into these models the information we have from a user about the area where they would like to buy a house, number of bedrooms bathrooms and floors, we should be able to predict the expected price of the house with an error of roughly 90K.
-The features that we saw influence more heavily the price are: the area (in terms of zipcode), whether the house was renovated or not, the number of bathrooms, the sqft living area and the time of the year in which the house was sold.
+The features that we saw influence more heavily the price are: the area (in terms of zipcode), whether the house was renovated or not, the number of bathrooms, the sqft living area and the month in which the house was sold.
-Two other coefficients that we found have a pretty high correlation with price are bathrooms and squarefoot living area.
-With these conclusions in mind let us see what concrete recommendations we can give to our users to be able to make the best choice for their dream home, in relation to their budget.

 ## Recommendations:

-Given everything that we have seen in this study, there are some concrete business recommendations that we can give to the users of "Don't Roam Buy a Home"vto make the best educated choice in purchasing their home:
+Given everything that we have seen in this study, there are some concrete business recommendations that we can give to the users of "Don't Roam Buy a Home" to make the best educated choice in purchasing their home:

 Scout the areas which have houses in your price range.
 Depending on the zipcode the average sale price for a house can go from 260 thousand dollars to almost a million.
 <br>Save some of your budget for renovations.
 In particular we recommend buying a house in worse condition but with more squarefootage and then improving it - renovations turned out to be a very important factor in the price of a house, and while adding a bathroom can cost as little as 2500 dollars (link) buying a house with an extra bathroom will increase your price by roughly 50K.